 More about Pest Management:

 - Draft Long Island Pesticide Pollution Prevention Strategy - Draft Long Island Pesticide Pollution Prevention Strategy.

 - Amended Requirements for Pesticide Commercial Lawn Care Contracts - Chapter 526 of the New York State Laws of 2011 amends the Environmental Conservation Law, regarding the formats certain information can be provided in (written, digital or electronic) for commercial lawn care contracts.

 - Amended Requirements for Pesticide Applicators to Provide Product Label Information - Chapter 216 of the New York State Laws of 2007 amends the Environmental Conservation Law, regarding the formats product label information can be requested in (written, digital or electronic) and adding a requirement for the applicator to possess a written copy of that information.

 - Aquatic Pesticides - The NYSDEC regulates the application of aquatic pesticides in New York State and is responsible for compliance assistance and public outreach activities to ensure enforcement of State pesticide laws.

 - Be Green in the Great Lakes Project - An education and outreach program on alternative land care practices for the Great Lakes Basin.
 The Land Care and Pest Management Practices brochure provides tips on alternative pest and land management practices - part of pesticide pollution prevention in the Great Lakes basin.
-Take the survey located on the right side column on this page.

 - CleanSweepNY Project - An Environmental Benefit Project for the removal of cancelled, unwanted, unusable, or otherwise obsolete pesticide chemicals.